Do you want to spice up the look of your bedroom? This woven headboard is a simple project that could be completed

 2 – 2 x 23″

 Put the two 10″ long strips on a flat surface, grain-side up.
-Place a 10″ short strip at each end, and center the third.
+Place a 10″ short strip at each end and centre the third.

-Use chalk or pencil to mark the edges of the cross-strips, the remove the short strips.
+Use chalk or a pencil to mark the edges of the cross-strips, then remove the short strips.
 Apply glue, then replace the pieces.
-Do the end pieces first, making sure that the edges are flush; then re-place the centerpiece.
+Do the end pieces first, making sure that the edges are flush; then re-place the centrepiece.

 At each intersection of your DIY woven headboard, place something heavy to push the strips together.
 Use enough weight to ensure that you get a solid connection.
 If you have sawhorses, or enough milk crates, etc., you should use those & clamp the intersections instead.
 You’ll get better joins that way.

 Let that dry for a couple of hours before proceeding.